boricj/ripem/README.md

 These payloads are currently available :
 * dumbcalc.elf : a dumb integer RPN calculator, as a concrete demo ;
-* dummy.elf : a dumb payload to showcase functionality ;
+* dummy.elf : a dummy payload to showcase functionality ;
 * gdbstub_serial.elf : a bare-bones GDB stub over the UART.

 # License